SwagLyrics/SwagLyrics-For-Spotify/README.md

 ```

 ## Improvements Planned
+1. ~~Linux and MacOS support~~
-1. ~~Better logging of unsupported songs, the isolated unsupported.txt is sub-optimal for multiple users since the
+2. ~~Better logging of unsupported songs, the isolated unsupported.txt is sub-optimal for multiple users since the
 file will only update locally with songs which worked fine when it was just me but since I hope others use it too, I'll
 try to add a better method with server support.~~
-2. Better tests to test all of the functionality.
+3. Better tests to test all of the functionality.
-3. Perhaps a tiny app using Electron that could fit in your tray to be opened whenever you want lyrics for a song.
+4. Perhaps a tiny app using Electron that could fit in your tray to be opened whenever you want lyrics for a song.
-4. Supporting more songs, currently the program sometimes fails at remixes since while the lyrics are same as original,
+5. Supporting more songs, currently the program sometimes fails at remixes since while the lyrics are same as original,
  the artist is the remixer.
-5. Documenting all the files.
+6. Documenting all the files.

 ## Screencast - SwagLyrics on Linux
 <p align="center">